Travellers entering Singapore serving stay-home notice outside of facilities to wear electronic device

 The devices use GPS and 4G or Bluetooth signals to determine if people on stay-home notices are within the range of their place of residence.

-"The devices do not store any personal data and do not have any voice/video recording function," said the agencies, adding that data transmitted from the devices is protected by encryption.
+"The devices do not store any personal data and do not have any voice or video recording function," said the agencies, adding that data transmitted by the devices is protected by encryption.

+Only authorised government officials will have access to the data collected by the devices for the purposes of monitoring and investigation.

+READ: COVID-19: Singapore must be prepared for second wave of infections, ‘preventable’ if everyone plays their part, says Gan Kim Yong

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments